divyanshrajpoot9/TypographyInDesignSystems/README.md

 15. `<span>`: A generic inline container for text and other inline elements.

-## Certainly, here's an explanation of the CSS properties listed without numbers:
+## Certainly, here's an explanation of the CSS properties listed:

 - `color`: Sets the text color.